Deriving Static Security Testing from Runtime Security Protection for Web Applications

 Sham: A DSL for Fast DSLs

-Rajan Walia, Chung-chieh Shan
+Rajan Walia, Chung-chieh Shan, and Sam Tobin-Hochstadt

 (Indiana University, USA)